Large AdS black holes from QFT: Large supersymmetric AdS black holes

 Let us first make a basic consideration on what this extremization does.
 Although the entropy function (\ref{entropy-function}) has real coefficients only, it should have complex solutions for $\Delta_I,\omega_i$ due to the constraint (\ref{index-constraint}).
 During the extremization, we will be led to distribute $2\pi i$ on the right hand side suitably to the $5$ chemical potentials.
 We assert that one should pay attention to nontrivial distribution of this phase to the fugacities.
 Allowing nontrivial imaginary parts of $\Delta_I,\omega_i$ (mod $2\pi i$) satisfying (\ref{index-constraint}), one can hope to reduce unnecessary boson/fermion cancelations in the index.
 Namely, we insert $(-1)^F$ in the index because we want pairs of bosonic/fermionic states related by $\mathcal{Q},\mathcal{S}$ to cancel.
 If the index does not acquire contributions from such states, it can be computed at any coupling constant.
 However, inserting $-1$ factor to all fermions, it may cause unnecessary cancelations between bosonic/fermionic states which are not superpartners of each other.
 So as long as it is allowed by (\ref{index-constraint}), we attempt to insert extra phase factor $e^{-i\varphi}$ for each state, defined by $e^{-i{\rm Im}(\Delta_I Q_I+\omega_i J_i)}\equiv (-1)^Fe^{-i\varphi}$, trying to maximally obstruct cancelations.
 Converting to microscopic ensemble at definite charges, the `entropy' is counted with such phase factor inserted for each state:

 Morally, the real parts of chemical potentials are extremized to tune the system to definite charges in the microscopic ensemble, while imaginary parts are tuned to make (\ref{phase-sum}) maximally unobstructed.
 However, the two extremizations are intertwined, so that both real and imaginary parts participate in both processes.
 If one is lucky so that all phases $\varphi_B,\varphi_F+\pi$ at a saddle point are same (mod $2\pi$) for all microstates, then ${\rm Re}(S)$ of the index would be the true BPS entropy.
-See the red arrows of the left figure of Fig. \ref{phase}.
-In the figure, each arrow denotes a phase like $e^{-i\varphi_B}$ or $e^{-i(\varphi_F+\pi)}$.
-In the unlucky case that one cannot make all these phases collinear, ${\rm Re}(S)$ would be smaller than the entropy: see the blue arrows of the left figure of Fig. \ref{phase}.
+In the unlucky case that one cannot make all these phases collinear, ${\rm Re}(S)$ would be smaller than the entropy.
 In any case, ${\rm Re}(S)$ computed from our index sets a lower bound on the true entropy, and there is no a priori way of knowing when this bound saturates the true entropy.
 In particular, there seems to be no a priori reason to care about ${\rm Im}(S)$, as the saturation may happen or not irrespective of whether ${\rm Im}(S)$ assumes a specific value.
-E.g., see the red arrows on the left figure, and the blue arrows on the right figure.
 With this in mind, we consider the extremization of (\ref{entropy-function}).

 This extremization problem was considered in \cite{Hosseini:2017mds}.
 Below, we shall be essentially reviewing the calculations of \cite{Hosseini:2017mds}, however employing our viewpoints stated above, and hopefully making some calculus more explicit and transparent.